qcodespp/qcodespp.github.io/docs/source/template.rst

 Example template
 ================

 An example Jupyter notebook for running realistic measurements with qcodes++ is included with the installation, and is also available for download `here <https://github.com/qcodespp/qcodespp/blob/main/qcodespp_template.ipynb>`__.
+Click on the download icon in the top right corner.

 .. figure:: template.png
     :alt: How to download from github